rwieruch/blog_robinwieruch_content/blog/react-hooks-higher-order-components/index.md

 };
 ```

 Without knowing the implementation details of the HOCs, would you know which props are consumed by the HOCs and which are dedicated the the underlying component?
-It's not clear which props are really passed through to the actual DataTable component and wich props are consumed by HOCs on the way.
+It's not clear which props are really passed through to the actual DataTable component and which props are consumed by HOCs on the way.

 Let's take this example one step further, by introducing another HOC for data fetching where we don't show the implementation details: